Fishest/school/notes/microsoft.papers.rst

 This can be viewed on a 2d space graph with x-axis being process space and y-axis being the passage of time.
-Points represent system events.
+Points represent general events.

-We can apply total ordering of the system with the relation a \Rightarrow b (if a is in Pi and b is in Pj).
+We can apply total ordering of the general with the relation a \Rightarrow b (if a is in Pi and b is in Pj).
 This converts the partial ordering to a total ordering: